CAPSTONE-2022-2023/Group_22/use_cases/modify_personal_info.md

 ### Alternate Flows
 - If a user is missing a required information in a form:
   1. After step 7, The system will let the customer know that the required information should be entered in the form.
-- If a user entered an invalid information in a form:
+- If a user entered an invalid information in a form(e.g. entering letters in **phone number** form):
   1. After step 7, The system will let the customer know that the only valid information should be entered in the form.

 ### Postconditions
-After a user submits the new personal information, the database gets updated with the new information.
+After a user submits the new personal information, the system's database gets updated with the updated information.